dm-p/dm-p.github.io/_posts/2022-08-23-deneb-hills-valleys.md

 Both of these simply look at the value in our `key` column, and return the correct value to use:

-- For `x`, this is the value of the [Month] column if it corresponds with an orginal row from our dataset.
+- For `x`, this is the value of the [Month] column if it corresponds with an original row from our dataset.
 If it doesn't we use the calculated intersection value (`intersect_x`).

-- For `y` this is the value of the `lowest_value` calculation if it corresponds with an orginal row from our dataset.
+- For `y` this is the value of the `lowest_value` calculation if it corresponds with an original row from our dataset.
 If it doesn't we use the calculated intersection value (`intersect_y`).

 And the final two columns in our dataset is what our work has yielded, e.g.: